hoovdc/MapMyRun_to_Strava_Migration-TCX_Data_Format/docs/mapmyrun-to-strava-migration-plan.md

 ## Phase 8: Testing & Error Handling (3-4 hours)

 ### Objectives
-- Comprehensive testing (start with essential unit tests only, add more if needed)
+- Comprehensive testing
 - Robust error handling
-- Performance optimization
+- Final verification of the migration

 ### Tasks
-1. **Architectural Robustness**
+1. **Architectural Robustness & Data Integrity**
-   - [x] Implemented an automatic database schema migration system in `DatabaseManager`.
-   - [x] The system versions the schema and automatically rebuilds the database from the source CSV if the code model is updated.
-   - [x] This process eliminates manual database deletion and makes the application resilient to future development changes.
-   - [x] Obsoleted and removed manual database repair scripts.

-2. **Unit Tests**
-   - [ ] Test each module independently
-   - [ ] Mock external services
-   - [ ] Edge case handling

-3. **Integration Tests**
-   - [ ] End-to-end workflow test
-   - [ ] Error recovery scenarios
-   - [ ] Large dataset testing
+   - **Database Schema Warning**: The project uses a fixed database schema defined by the `Workout` model.
+The application does not support automatic schema migrations.
+If the model is modified, the `data/progress_tracking_data/migration_progress.db` file **must be deleted** and rebuilt from the source CSV on the next run.
+   - **Data Repair Utilities**: The scripts in the `utils/` directory are preserved for one-off data correction tasks (e.g., populating missing paths or re-validating files) and do not handle schema changes.

+2. **Integration & Verification Testing**
+   - [x] After implementing `--dry-run`, an end-to-end test has been performed, verifying the logs show the correct intended actions.
+   - [x] After implementing improved duplicate handling, tests on known duplicates have confirmed they are correctly marked `skipped_already_exists`.
+   - [x] A small batch has been verified end-to-end, checking Strava for data integrity (GPS, HR, timestamps) after the live upload.

-4. **Performance Optimization**
+3. **Performance Optimization**
-   - [ ] Batch processing optimization
-   - [ ] Memory usage profiling
+   - [ ] Memory usage profiling during a large batch run (if needed).

 ### Deliverables
-- Test suite
+- Test suite results
 - Performance report
 - Bug fixes

-## Phase 9: Documentation & Deployment (2-3 hours)
+## Phase 9: Documentation & Deployment (1-2 hours)

 ### Objectives
-- Create comprehensive documentation
+- Create final, accurate documentation
-- Package for easy deployment
+- Prepare for final execution
-- Create user guides

 ### Tasks
-1. **Documentation**
+1. **Final Documentation Review**
-   - [ ] README.md with quick start
-   - [ ] Detailed user guide
-   - [ ] API documentation
-   - [ ] Troubleshooting guide
+   - [ ] Finalize `README.md` and this development plan after all code changes are complete.
+Ensure all descriptions are accurate and all checkboxes reflect the project's final state.
+   - [ ] Add a brief "Troubleshooting" section to the `README` covering potential issues like cookie expiration or duplicate upload reports.

-2. **Packaging**
+2. **Packaging & Cleanup**
-   - [ ] Requirements.txt finalization
-   - [ ] Docker container (optional)
-   - [ ] Setup.py for installation
+   - [x] `requirements.txt` is finalized.
+   - [ ] Before running the final migration, ensure no sensitive data or temporary files are committed to version control.

 3. **User Guides**
-   - [ ] Step-by-step migration guide, including how to get the auth token.
-   - [ ] Video tutorial (optional)
-   - [ ] FAQ section
+   - [x] The `README.md` and `docs/how-to-download-tcx.md` serve as sufficient user guides.

 ### Deliverables
-- Complete documentation
+- Complete and accurate documentation.
-- Packaged application
-- User guides
+- A clean project state, ready for execution.

-## Phase 10: Post-Migration & Maintenance (Ongoing)
+## Phase 10: Post-Migration & Maintenance (2-3 hours)

 ### Objectives
 - Verify successful migration
-- Handle edge cases
-- Maintain compatibility
+- Archive the project

 ### Tasks
 1. **Verification**
-   - [ ] Compare MapMyRun vs Strava totals
-   - [ ] Spot-check activity details
+   - [ ] After the full migration, compare the total count from the source CSV against the `upload_successful` and `skipped_already_exists` counts in the database.
-   - [ ] Verify all data transferred
+   - [ ] Spot-check 10-20 activities on the Strava website to confirm data integrity.

 2. **Cleanup**
-   - [ ] Archive TCX files
+   - [ ] Archive the downloaded TCX files and the final database.
-   - [ ] Clean up temporary files
-   - [ ] Document any issues
-   - [ ] Revert MapMyRun workouts to private settings (if they were ever made public)
+   - [ ] Revoke the application's access in your Strava settings to secure your account.

-3. **Future Enhancements**
+3. **Final Audit**
-   - [ ] Auto-sync new activities
+   - [ ] **(Low Priority)** Create a post-migration audit utility (`utils/strava_duplicate_audit.py`).
-   - [ ] Support for other platforms
+   - [ ] This script will query the Strava API for all activities within the migration's date range.
-   - [ ] GUI version
+   - [ ] It will identify and report any dates that contain more than one activity, allowing for a final manual inspection of potential duplicates.

+4. **Future Enhancements**
+   - No further enhancements are planned for this single-purpose tool.

 ### Deliverables
-- Migration verification report
+- Migration verification report.
-- Archived data
+- Archived project data.
-- Enhancement roadmap

 ## Risk Mitigation